-Kalpana Chawla, Mahatma Gandhi, APJ Abdul Kalam, Rajnikanth, Lionel Messi, Mona Lisa, Charlie Chaplain, Mother Teresa, and Albert Einstein are some of the popular figures that you get to see in this wax museum.
+Kalpana Chawla, Mahatma Gandhi, APJ Abdul Kalam, Rajnikanth, Lionel Messi, Mona Lisa, Charlie Chaplain, Mother Teresa, and Albert Einstein are some popular figures you see in this wax museum.

-These wax figures are too perfect in creation that they look alive and real.
-This museum has over fifty celebrity wax sculptures and they are planning to add a few more including that of Tipu Sultan, Virat Kholi, Kuvempu, and Shilpa Shetty.
+These wax figures are so perfect in creation that they look alive and real.
+This museum has over fifty celebrity wax sculptures, and they are planning to add a few more including those of Tipu Sultan, Virat Kholi, Kuvempu, and Shilpa Shetty.

 The Horror House At Chamundeshwari Celebrity Wax Museum

-One of the best ways to begin your vacation in Mysore is by taking your photograph along with your favorite celebrities at the Chamundeshwari Celebrity Wax Museum.
+One of the best ways to begin your vacation in Mysore is by taking your photograph along with your favourite celebrities at the Chamundeshwari Celebrity Wax Museum.
 The wax sculptures in this museum look almost real.
-No wonder that this wax museum is slowly becoming one of the favorites and busiest of all tourist attractions in Mysore.
+No wonder this wax museum is slowly becoming one of the favourites and busiest of all tourist attractions in Mysore.

 Tourist Attractions Nearby Chamundeshwari Celebrity Wax Museum, Mysore